 9. Thinking, Fast and Slow by Daniel Kahneman

-Managing personal finance is a series of decisions and this book “‘Thinking, Fast and Slow‘ drive support for the readers by understanding what pushes them to make the decision.
+Managing personal finance is a series of decisions and this book,Thinking, Fast and Slow,drives support for the readers by understanding what pushes them to make the decision.

-10. Debt-Free by 30 by Jason Anthony and Karl Cluck
+10. Debt-Free by 30: Practical Advice for the Young, Broke, and Upwardly Mobile by Jason Anthony and Karl Cluck

 11. The Total Money Makeover by Dave Ramsey